 In the Uji region, where most tea estates are tiny by international standards, the problem is compounded because it is necessary to create a buffer zone around the plot of land reserved for organic farming.
 This is to ensure that the organic area is not affected by non-organic fertilizers used in neighbouring plots.
 Since a tea estate could be as small as a few hectares, any unused land may materially impact the farmer’s yield.
-This is in addition to the usual costs associated with organic farming, such as increased labour costs for the manual removal of weeds and pests.
+This is in addition to the usual costs associated with organic farming, such as increased labor costs for the manual removal of weeds and pests.
 For smaller estates, the organic certification process does not come cheap.
 Changing work processes to meet the standards required for certification may itself be a hefty capital investment.

 Because the oldest and most esteemed tea companies in Kyoto often produce “blends” of matcha, tea masters would be limited to using only organic certified tencha before a matcha blend can be certified organic.
 As you may imagine, this would make the range tencha for tea blending much smaller.
 This, in effect, places a ceiling on the quality of organic matcha tea.
 This may change as the international market for matcha grows, but it will be some time before the traditional tea companies even consider pursuing organic certification.

 Only younger, bolder tea estates operating at significant scale would dare to make the switch.
-This is probably why we have found the most success developing organic matcha blends in Kagoshima Prefecture.
+This is probably why we have found the most success developing organic ceremonial grade matcha blends in Kagoshima Prefecture.
 The tea estates in Kagoshima are some of the largest in Japan and was previously seen as the source of vast quantities of cheaper, mass produced tea in the 1980s and 1990s.
 For a region eager to shed this old image, organic farming emerged as an easy way to improve its market perception.
 Today, we are very proud to have developed two great tasting matcha blends using tencha produced in Kagoshima that is certified organic by the Japanese Agricultural Standards (JAS).